 A new Kenyan constitution recognizes Indigenous rights to land and MERC has led a movement for land justice through a court case that tests that promise.

-In April, 2010, 52 petitioners representing the Maasai community, led by Meitamei Olol Dapash, filed a suit in Kenya Superior Court to recover 30,000 acres of Mau Narok, in northern Maasailand, land that was appropriated under British colonialism and continues to be occupied under independent Kenya.
-Research into history of this land was conducted by Prescott College students which resulted in a report, “A Century of Land Rights Denied” which was delivered to members of the community in Narok in August of 2008.
-Those named in the suit have occupied and profited from the land since the 1970s or before.
-They include Simeon Nyachae, former Provincial Commissioner for Rift Valley Province, whose farms occupy 10,000 acres of Mau Narok, and the family of Mbiyu Koinange, former Minister for Internal Security, which occupies roughly 5000 acres.
-Both men were political associates of Kenya’s first President Jomo Kenyatta.
-Others named include the Attorney General of Kenya and the Registered Settlement Fund Trustees and other titled and untitled land owners.
+Those named in the suit include Simeon Nyachae, former Provincial Commissioner for Rift Valley Province, whose farms occupy 10,000 acres of Mau Narok, and the family of Mbiyu Koinange, former Minister for Internal Security, whose farm occupies roughly 5000 acres.
+Both men were political associates of Kenya’s first president Jomo Kenyatta.
+Others named include the attorney general of Kenya, the Registered Settlement Fund trustees and other titled and untitled land owners.

-Many Maasai people risked their lives between 2010 and 2012 to ensure that the suit is brought by the community to regain the land is determined in Kenyan court of law and not defacto through the sale or settlement of the land before the court reaches a verdict.
-During that time, the government attempted to resettle on Mau Narok Internally Displaced Persons (IDPs) from other parts of Kenya, some of whom were left landless following the 2007 election violence, a tactic which promised to lead to unrest on the ground and further complicate the court case.
+The government attempted to resettle onto Mau Narok Internally Displaced Persons (IDPs) from other parts of Kenya, a tactic which threatened to engender violence and undermine the resolution of the issue in court.
 The case was stalled as judges rejected appointment to it, citing its controversial nature, and many death threats were received by leaders of what was becoming a movement for civil rights in Maasailand.
 The government issued general arrest orders for all Maasai people occupying the land and stationed paramilitary police to move people off of the land.

 The Birth of a Movement